osa-ora/local-llms-podman/ollama/readme.md

+# Using Ollama for local LLMs

+In this tutorial we will cover the following sections:
-# Deploy LLMs on your machine using Ollama
+- Deploy LLMs on your local machine using Ollama
+- Using Ollama Chat & APIs
+- Using Ollama Community Integrations
+- Using AnythingLLM with Ollama
+- Building a local Co-Pilot in VSC using Ollama
 ---
+## Deploy LLMs on your machine using Ollama

 In this tutorial we will deploy the LLMs using Ollama in particular the Deep Seek model in our local laptop.